 Dangers of hiking barefoot

 Splinters of glass, thorns, nails, and metal filings pose a threat to your soles.
 The best way to avoid punctures or at least to limit the depth of objects sticking into your bare feet is to exert less pressure when walking.
 If an object embeds in your foot, it’ll move deeper and deeper into the skin with each step you make.
 So, make sure to remove the splinter as soon as you feel it.
-Use either a safety pin or a pair of tweezers (most multi-tools have tweezers).
+In your gear repair kit, you should have what’s necessary to remove a splinter – use either a safety pin or a pair of tweezers (most multi-tools have tweezers).

 Broken toenails, burned soles, cut feet, and stubbed toes are among the most widespread injuries that happen to barefooters.
 Sharp rocks, broken sticks, pieces of glass and metal can all be dangerous when hiking barefoot.
 Barefoot trekking places walkers at risk for foot and ankle injuries that can end their hike in an instant.